malishav/OSCOAP/draft-selander-ace-object-security.md

 * Recipient ID
 * Replay Window (optionally)

 These are included unchanged in the security context.
 We give below some indications on how applications should select these parameters.
-Moreover, the following parameters are derived as described below:
+Moreover, the following parameters are established as described below:

 * Sender Key
 * Sender IV